giovanniboscu/continuous-section-field/docs/sections/sectionfullanalysis.md

 ---

-## Relation to existing tools and structural limitations

-Most section properties evaluated by CSF follow directly from the weighted area-integral formulation.
-The Saint-Venant torsional constant $J_\mathrm{sv}$ is the one exception: it depends on the full geometry of the section through a warping problem and cannot be obtained from a direct area integral.

-CSF provides an internal approximation of $J_\mathrm{sv}$ when the user explicitly tags polygons as closed cells (`@cell`) or open thin walls (`@wall`).
-Untagged polygons are ignored by the internal CSF torsional approximation.
-For each category, CSF computes and reports the contributions independently:

-$$J_\mathrm{sv,cell} = \sum_k \frac{4 A_{m,k}^2\, t_k}{b_{m,k}}, \qquad
-J_\mathrm{sv,wall} = \sum_i \frac{b_i\, t_i^3}{3}$$

-where the first term applies the Bredt formula to each closed cell using the mean enclosed area and mean perimeter, and the second term sums the thin-wall contribution of each open wall.
-The two quantities are presented separately so that the user can inspect the relative weight of each contribution and verify that each component is physically meaningful.
-Their combination is not enforced by CSF and is valid only under the following hypotheses: cells and walls do not share closed contours, all components have the same unit twist, open walls have free ends, and thin-wall assumptions hold throughout.

-Beyond these hypotheses - thick-walled sections, multi-cell configurations with shared walls, or open walls physically connected to a cell boundary - the internal CSF approximation is no longer valid.
-In those cases CSF must export the polygonal geometry at the required stations to a finite-element section solver such as `sectionproperties` for a full Saint-Venant warping analysis.

-More broadly, CSF is not a section-analysis tool and does not replace finite-element section solvers.
-Its role is to provide a continuous, evaluable geometric and participation field.
-Where the properties computed directly by CSF are sufficient, as in many practical beam and tower models, no external solver is required.
-Where they are not, the continuous geometric field serves as the input to a more detailed analysis, with the station sampling fully controlled by the user.

----

 ## General Notes

 - All quantities are computed **purely from geometry and polygon `weight` or `shear_weight`**. `weight` is used for axial and flexural sectional properties; `shear_weight` is used for torsional stiffness. (`weight` corresponds to the axial/bending field $w_i$ and `shear_weight` to the shear/torsion field $\kappa_i$.)